-My friend Robin on The Cat’s Meow came up with a much better solution that I saw on our recent trip to visit them.
+My friend Robin on The Cat’s Meow came up with a much better solution that I saw when we spent a week on their boat a couple years ago.
 A battery-powered LED “candle”!
 Even if one of her cats knocked one over, it was no big deal — no burned kitty and no blazing boat.

 Unfortunately, the photos that I took of them turned out a total blur as I forgot to turn the flash on.
 But I loved them — just a nice soft light with no heat, no fire hazard, and much nicer looking than many of the small LED lights I see.